top of page

 Not fun, right?

-So, we want to try to train our toddlers to be a bit *considerate* of those around them (another thing that won't stick and happen overnight).
+We want to try to train our toddlers to be a bit *considerate* of those around them (another thing that comes with time and practice, lots of consistency and repetition).

 Yes, you need to honor their potty call.